 Cannabis was common before 1937 – but it was not called marijuana.

 Before 1937, cannabis was a common medication.
 A variety of cannabis tinctures were available at the local pharmacy.
-Doctors routinely encouraged use, but no one EVER called it Marijuana.
+Doctors routinely encouraged use, but no one called it Marijuana.

-Americans did not use the word marijuana; the plant was only referred to as cannabis.
+Americans did not use the word marijuana; the plant was referred to as cannabis.
 Most Americans didn’t even realize that marijuana and cannabis were the same plant.

 Mexican Immigration Exploded Right Before The Great Depression